Charlie regularly advises on international law, commercial and media disputes.

 Charlie is highlighted as a key lawyer in Legal 500 and has written extensively for key publications.

-- Global Investigation Review’s Guide to Sanctions (First Edition, August 2020) which clearly dissects UN Sanctions in a practical and concise manner.
+- Global Investigation Review’s Guide to Sanctions (First Edition, August 2020).
+The Guide is the first of its kind to clearly dissect UN Sanctions in a practical and concise manner.

 - Law Society Gazette: After the election: all change for UK sanctions litigation?